 Bablecube: The Poor Author’s Translator?

-Bablecube is the only online website that I can find that offers translations services for no upfront fee.
+Babelcube is the only online website that I can find that offers translations services for no upfront fee.
 However, there is a catch, you must share royalties with the site as well as the translator.
-The split is 50% for the translator, 30% for Bablecube, 20% for the publisher (you).
+The split is 50% for the translator, 30% for Babelcube, 20% for the publisher (you).
 This means if you want to make big bucks off of your translations, you’ll have to price your book reasonably in order to get a decent cut of the profits.
 But there’s more…

-There are issues that I find troubling with Bablecube.
+There are issues that I find troubling with Babelcube.
 For one, you must keep your book on the market for 5 years as explained in their FAQs.
 (Click on the link that says Rights to the Translated Version of the Book) This is done so authors can’t grab free translations and skip town, leaving the translator broke.
-Also, Bablecube holds the distribution rights of your newly translated book for 5 years.
+Also, Babelcube holds the distribution rights of your newly translated book for 5 years.
 This could be a huge problem with indies who are still shopping their work around to traditional publishers.
 Many publishers want you to own the rights before they’ll even think about purchasing a manuscript.

 Another thing I noticed is that some authors upload their work to the site only to find that no one is interested in translating it.
 That could be because of genre or even a poorly designed cover, who knows?
 Ultimately, it is up to the discretion of the translators as to which project they’ll choose.